astrofelipe/Bayesian-Zelda/README.md

 # Bayesian-Zelda
-Check if we can use Bayes Theorem to solve Zelda Randomizers (our brain can do it more easily)
+Check if we can use Bayes Theorem to solve Zelda Randomizers (Hint: Our brain can do it more easily for sure)